 Follow the links below to view our available resources on Gender Development specifically designed for educators.
 Please contact GIRES directly if the material provided doesn’t suit your circumstances, and we will design something specifically for your situation.

-Law and good practice for the transition of a Teacher in School (January 2017)
+Law and good practice for the transition of a member of staff

-GIRES has produced a factsheet summary on the law and good practice for a teacher transitioning in a school environment.
+GIRES has produced a factsheet summary on the law and good practice for a member of staff transitioning in a eductaion environment.

 Law and good practice for the transition of a Pupil in School (November 2017)